ABCD Institute > Institute Faculty > Active Faculty > Rachel Haxtema

 Rachel Haxtema lives and works in the beautiful green Pacific Northwest under the shadow of Mt.
 Rainier and near the edge of Puget Sound where she actually loves the rain and grey weather almost as much as she loves connecting people and participating in community-building efforts.

-Rachel is married to Zane and has an awesome 1.5 year old named Sam - they enjoy being outdoors on trails and beaches and gardening in the backyard.
+Rachel is married to Zane and has two awesome kids, Sam and Phoebe - they all enjoy being outdoors on trails and beaches and gardening in the backyard